Last Update: 7/29/21

 Usually, defective titles can be resolved without a lot of emotional stress even though they sometimes threaten to kill a residential real estate transaction.
 No one wants to learn that there is a title defect with their property while they are in the process of buying or selling their home, but having an experienced Florida real estate lawyer by their side, especially one who knows how to resolve most title problems quickly and efficiently, can be the best decision a seller, or buyer, will make as part of a real estate transaction.

-A good piece of advice when you and your family are purchasing or selling your family home in one of the biggest transactions of your life is to at least talk with a Florida real estate lawyer.
+A good piece of advice when you and your family are purchasing or selling your family home in one of the biggest transactions of your life is to talk with a Florida real estate lawyer.
 Getting someone to review all of the paperwork isn’t as costly as most of us think it is.
 And it’s always a lot cheaper than paying to fix a problem after a closing occurs.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 If you found this information helpful, please share this article and bookmark it for your future reference.